kiralyta/capacitor-sumup/README.md

 checkout(options: CheckoutOptions) => Promise<CheckoutResult>
 ```

+Make a payment on a card reader.
+Everything is handled by the internal SDKs.

 | Param         | Type                                                        |
 | ------------- | ----------------------------------------------------------- |
 | **`options`** | <code><a href="#checkoutoptions">CheckoutOptions</a></code> |